“Ahhh, the fresh scent of

 - Deal properly with stress and stressors: As mentioned above, there is sufficient evidence to suggest that stress plays a big role in allergic reactions and chronic inflammation, so learning how to handle your stress or working on ways to reduce or eliminate stress – e.g. journalling, exercise, positive mental imagery, etc. – may reduce the frequency of allergic reactions

-- Changing your diets and incorporating dietary/natural health supplements: Research has shown that diets rich in vitamin C and E are useful in reducing immune imbalances and helping with the allergic response.
+- Changing your diets and incorporating dietary/natural health supplements: Research has shown that diets rich in vitamin C and vitamin E are useful in reducing immune imbalances and helping with the allergic response.
 Other vitamins, like vitamin D, are essential immune modulators and supplementation may play a big role in reducing inflammatory responses to allergies.
 Because the inflammatory response is long linked to an allergic response, as well as other chronic disease conditions, having a diet that plays a strong anti-inflammatory role, may be beneficial.
 Omega-3 fatty acids and turmeric (dietary and supplemental) are great anti-inflammatory agents.
 Palmitoylethanolamide, an endogenous cannabinoid-like molecule has also been widely studied for its role in pain and inflammation, as well as immunity and allergic reactions.
 It has been shown to inhibit mast cell activation.
 This compound is present in many food options and as a supplement.
 Green tea catechins are also widely known for their roles in inflammatory diseases.
 Quercetin, a flavonoid found in many fruits and in supplements, and herbal supplements like urtica dioica (stinging nettle), perilla frutescens are widely used for their anti-inflammatory and anti-histamine effects.
 These supplements are recommended as prophylactic agents and should be used prior to exposure, when possible.

 - Gut health and the microbiome have been implicated in many health conditions; it plays a central role in the body, including modulating the immune response and is influenced by multiple environmental and dietary factors.
 This suggests that a healthy gut microbiome can be a potential therapeutic target for inflammatory diseases, such as allergy.
 Probiotic foods like kefir and sauerkraut, as well as supplementation with good probiotics and prebiotics (fibers, short-chain fatty acids like butyrate) to replenish and feed the good gut bacteria respectively, should be added to your daily routine to help build a healthy gut microbiome and modulate the immune system.